 TECHNOLOGIES OF CONSTRUCTION AND OUTFITTING OF SHIPS

 Educational objectives: they are mainly related to the correct knowledge of the main typologies of ship constructions, with reference to ship classification, rules, materials, connections, structural details and fabrication techniques.
-The skills of classifying the ship structures and reading the ship structural drawings, by the analysis of several schemes of existing ships carried out during the course, are additional objectives of the course.
+The skill of classifying the ship structures represents a further educational objective of the course.
+Finally, it is expected that students are capable of reading the ship structural drawings, by the analysis of several schemes of existing ships carried out during the course.

 Knowledge and understanding: Students shall prove to know the main topics related to ship technology and construction, with reference to ship typologies, fabrication techniques, connections, materials and classification.
 Finally, students shall be capable of determining the section modulus of some basic sections, in order to assess the bending strength.